Loveable Lemons

 • Eggs - Safe at 2 whole eggs or 117 grams per meal.

 • Milk - Safe at 1 tablespoon or 20 grams per meal.
-Use lactose-free for a higher quantity.
+Use lactose-free if needed.

 • Butter - Safe at 1 tablespoon or 19 grams per meal.